phish108/empxl/README.md

 [![German Cheat Sheet](empxl_sheet_mini.png)](cheat_sheet_DE.pdf)

-1. Download a release version
+1. Download a release version of `empxl.xltx`
-2. Create a fresh worksheet from the empxl-template
+2. Create a fresh worksheet from the empxl-template `empxl.xltx`
 3. Import your data
 4. Use the functions